thanatchon36/gemini-candlestick/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is submitted to The Gemini API Developer Competition, sponsored by Google LLC.
+The submission is subject to the [Official Rules of the competition](https://ai.google.dev/competition), including the intellectual property provisions.